Umrao Jaan (2006 film): Reception

 The Tribune concluded that "Umrao Jaan fails to impress" and while referring to Rai's performance wrote, "She is no match to Rekha".
 Seena Menon of Deccan Herald said, "Unfortunately, watching 19th-century Lucknow in the 2006 version of Umrao Jaan gives you nothing but a feeling akin to staring at a glass model of the original."

 Kathakali Jana from Hindustan Times wrote, "Though comparing the film with the 1981 magnum opus is not fair, what does one do with a baggage of incredible weight?
 One simply remembers it again and decides to go back to it once more."
 Similarly, Jana wrote about Rai that she "looks lovely when she smiles.
 She looks lovelier when she cries.
 Dutta's screenplay – which runs into 180 excruciating minutes – allows her to do both in good measure.
-But where is the celebrated 19th century tawaif of Lucknow whose untold sufferings could do nothing to strip her of her dignity?"
+But where is the celebrated 19th-century tawaif of Lucknow whose untold sufferings could do nothing to strip her of her dignity?"

 Ziya Us Salam wrote for the same newspaper in a more positive review, "At its soul, body, even content, this Umrao Jaan is as beautiful as its leading lady (Rai), the one who once had the world at her feet."
 Gullu Singh, another reviewer for Rediff, praised the film for being more loyal to the novel."

-Worldwide, the film has grossed Rs.
+Worldwide, the film grossed Rs.
 19.52 crore, including $485,000 at the U.S. box office.